wazuh/wazuh-docker/multi-node/Migration-to-Wazuh-4.3.md

            alpine ash -c "cd /from ; cp -avp . /to"
 ```

-**Steps 5 and 6 can be done with the volume-migrator.sh script, specifying Docker Version and project name as parameters.**
+**Steps 5 and 6 can be done with the volume-migrator.sh script, specifying Docker version and project name as parameters.**

 Ex: $ multi-node/volume-migrator.sh 1.25.0 multi-node